AddstarMC/Prism-Bukkit/README.md

 The first use is to be able to find the information you need.
 Prism comes with three tools to find the data from in-game, each with a different focus.

-##### Inspector
+##### Inspector (Wand)

-Use `/prism i` to toggle your hand/tool into inspection mode.
+Use `/prism i` to toggle what we call the "inspection" wand.
+Wands bind certain actions to your hand/tools.
+The inspection wand can be toggled with just `/prism i` or `/prism wand i`.
 Left-click a block to see that exact block's history.
 Right-click on any side of the block to see the history for the space adjacent.

 Excellent for finding information about a single block, like a chest or ore finds.